Where are we with calibration under dataset shift in image classification?: Results

 \subsubsection{Ensembling remains a very effective method for calibration}

 \cref{fig:ensemble} shows that ensembles achieve better calibration under shifts compared to individual models (small versus large dots), irrespective of the calibration strategy.
 This is visible both in ECE and even more strikingly in the Brier score (also reflecting, as expected~\citep{lakshminarayanan_simple_2017}, an improvement in model performance after ensembling).
 Then, comparing results in ~\cref{fig:ensemble:scratch,fig:ensemble:found}, we notice that calibration results lie in drastically different scales for ensembles of classifiers trained from scratch and ensembles of classifiers finetuned from foundation models.
-The latter being much better calibrated overall.
+The latter being much better calibrated overall. \rebuttal{Finally, in \cref{fig:ens:size:ece:1,fig:ens:size:ece:2,fig:ens:size:brier:1,fig:ens:size:brier:2}, we investigate whether these calibration gains depend on the size of the ensemble $n$, by comparing $n \in \{2,3,5\}$.
+We observe that calibration gains are already visible with ensembles with two members only.
+Gains on shifted calibration increase slightly as the number of members increases, however there is a plateau-effect with only minimal improvements when increasing from 3 to 5 ensemble members.}